-Taminhent Free Zone (TFZ) was established in accordance with a decree no. (196/2015), by Council of Ministers, Government of National Salvation, as an affiliate to Misurata Free Zone (MFZ), with all advantages, exemptions and facilitations prescribed by Act no. (9/2000), concerning regulation of transit trade and free zones.
+Taminhent Free Zone (TFZ) was established in accordance with decree no. (196/2015), by Council of Ministers, Government of National Salvation, as an affiliate to Misurata Free Zone (MFZ), with all advantages, exemptions, and facilitations prescribed by Act no. (9/2000), concerning the regulation of transit trade and free zones.
 TFZ aims at encouraging transit trade, industry, and transformational processes of different kinds of goods according to the commercial exchange and market requirements

 The free zone in Taminhent situated in Wadi Albwanis, Southern Libya, a distinguished geographical location, mediated many territories and cities, which makes it fit to play a significant role in creating directly and indirectly development and jobs.
 Further, it enhances the trade exchange between north territories in Libya and southern cities, as well as the neighboring African countries.

 Wadi Albwanis municipality is 30 km north east of Sabha, and 200 km from Jufra, 70 km from Burak Alshati, and 120 km from Morzug.

 This municipality is mostly agricultural and industrial, privileged with many natural resources, such as raw materials and agricultural products which many industries for re-export purposes could be based on.

 - Availability of administrative premises.

 - Paved storage yards, and different warehouses suitable for transit trade.

 - Open spaces for the erection of many industrial projects.

 - There are so many workshops, and technical and engineering units, that could be used as a ground for engineering industries.